-A dental night guard is similar to a sports mouth guard, only much thicker in order to withstand the grinding.
-A mould is taken of your teeth and sent to a specialist laboratory.
+A dental night guard is similar to a sports mouthguard, only much thicker in order to withstand the grinding.
+A mould is taken from your teeth and sent to a specialist laboratory.
 They construct the night guard from a firm rubbery material, usually taking around 7-10 days.
 Wearing the dental night guard while you sleep keeps your teeth separated which supports the joint in your jaw to help reduce grinding.
-The guard is made of a material which is soft enough to not cause damage to the teeth while also being firm enough to withstand the grinding.
+The guard is made of a material that is soft enough to not cause damage to the teeth while also being firm enough to withstand the grinding.

 Book In A Consultation

 If you are concerned about grinding in your sleep speak to one of our excellent Wellington dentists.
 Two appointments are needed for night guards, one for consultation and mould making and one for fitting the new guard.
 A dental night guard will help protect your teeth from cracking, so don’t delay.